cohpy/challenge-201603-temps/README.md

 # Part Two

-Given a set of dates (particularly the dates returned in Part One), return the high temperature in Columbus, Ohio for each of those dates.
+Given a set of dates (particularly the dates returned in Part One), return the high temperature in Columbus, Ohio at the airport (weather station KCMH) for each of those dates.

 Here are a couple of resources to get historical weather observations: